grant-olson/grant-olson.github.io/_posts/2018-10-27-getting-started-in-shortwave-part-two.md

 ## Everything I Learned in My First Month of the Hobby

-Intro text explaining where I came from, problems, disclaimer of lack of expert etc.

-### How to Listen

-* websdr.org
-* rtl-sdr.com - cubicSDR and shortwave
-* Tecsun PL-660

-#### Lab - Listen to commercial Radio
+In Part One we covered basic reception of International Broadcast Stations on shortwave bands.
+In this part we'll talk about listening to amateur transmissions.

-### Quick breakdown of AM/USB/LSB
+### Quick breakdown of Signal Formats

+So far, we've been listening to

+AM/USB/LSB

 #### Lab - Listen to Amateur Radio